nikb7/smart_app_update/README.md

 - `openAppStore()` - Opens the App Store page for the app
 - `showUpdateDialog()` - Displays a default update dialog with options to update or cancel
 - `showUpdateDialogBuilder()` - Allows customization of the update dialog

+## Configuration

+### Android
+Ensure your Android app is distributed through Google Play Store for in-app updates to work.

+### iOS
+Provide a valid App Store URL when initializing the plugin.

+## Inspiration and Acknowledgments

+This plugin was inspired by and built upon the concepts from several excellent Flutter packages:

+- **[in_app_update](https://pub.dev/packages/in_app_update)** - A great Flutter plugin for Android in-app updates.
+Our plugin builds on similar concepts but provides enhanced status tracking and a more comprehensive API surface.

+- **[new_version_plus](https://pub.dev/packages/new_version_plus)** - An excellent package for checking app versions across platforms.
+We drew inspiration from their cross-platform approach and version checking mechanisms.

+We acknowledge the valuable work done by the maintainers of these packages and the Flutter community for providing foundational concepts that helped shape this plugin.

+## Differences from Similar Packages

+While inspired by existing solutions, `smart_app_update` offers:

+- **Enhanced Status Tracking**: Detailed progress information with comprehensive status enums
+- **Unified API**: Consistent interface across platforms with platform-specific optimizations
+- **Better Error Handling**: Custom exception types with detailed error information
+- **Modern Architecture**: Built with Pigeon for type-safe platform communication
+- **Comprehensive Documentation**: Detailed examples and usage patterns

+## Contributing

+Contributions are welcome!
+Please feel free to submit issues and pull requests.

+## License

+This project is licensed under the terms specified in the LICENSE file.